 ARA’s Advanced CT and MRI Scanners – Big Steps Forward in Patient Care

 – Radiology at Austin Radiological Association is constantly evolving, but occasionally we see developments that we know will make a major impact on patient care.
 Such is the case with low-dose CT and 3T MRI.
-Austin Radiological Association is pleased to announce that they have acquired these state-of-the-art technologies and have deployed them in a number of their 16 outpatient clinics.
+Austin Radiological Association is pleased to announce that they have acquired these state-of-the-art technologies and have deployed them in a number of their 16 outpatient imaging centers.

 Low-Dose CT – Accuracy and Safety